 School Attendance and Course Work: Students being absent will need to coordinate with the teacher to make up work that was missed.
-If the work is not made up by the date agreed to, the student will receive "F's" for the work that was not completed.
+If the work is not made up by the date agreed to, the student will receive a "0 or F" for the work that was not completed.
 During the make-up session, teachers will counsel students and assist them with completing make up work.